-- 1.6.1 The "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.6.2 "Classification Level" comprises a number of paypoints in a particular stream through which employees will be eligible to progress. - 1.6.3 "Commission" means the Queensland Industrial Relations Commission. - 1.6.4 "Direct Services Support Officer" means an employee principally employed to provide administrative and other support to staff and clients of Disability Services Queensland necessary to ensure the effective operation of accommodation services, particularly outside regular office hours. - 1.6.5 "Generic Level Statement" means a broad, concise statement of the duties, skills and responsibilities indicative of a given Classification Level. - 1.6.6 "Increment" means for all employees an increase in salary from one paypoint to the next highest paypoint. - 1.6.7 "Majority of Employees Concerned" means 50 % plus one of the employees in the Work Unit. - 1.6.8 "Paypoint" -means the specific rate of remuneration payable to employees within a Classification Level. - 1.6.9 "Residential Care Officer (Training)" means any person accepted as a student to undertake the Certificate III in Community Services (Disability Work) or other approved equivalent qualification. - 1.6.10 "Residential Care Officer" means an employee who has completed the Certificate III in Community Services (Disability Work) or an approved equivalent qualification and who has been appointed as such. - 1.6.11 "Residential Duty Officer" means an employee principally employed to provide an administrative oversight of the Residential Centre during the hours where the senior administrative personnel of the centre are not on duty. - 1.6.12 "Shift Work" means work done by separate relays of employees working recognised hours, preceding, during or following the ordinary working hours on a regular rotating basis provided on a shift roster. - 1.6.13 "Union" means The Australian Workers' Union of Employees, Queensland or the Queensland Public Sector Union of Employees. - 1.6.14 "Team Leader" means an employee who has completed a Certificate IV in Disability Work (or approved equivalent) and has been appointed as such.
+- 1.6.1 The "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.6.2 "Classification Level" comprises a number of paypoints in a particular stream through which employees will be eligible to progress. - 1.6.3 "Commission" means the Queensland Industrial Relations Commission. - 1.6.4 "Continuous Shift Work" means work done by employees where the hours of work are regularly rotated in accordance with a shift roster covering a 24 hour per day operation over a 7 day week. - 1.6.5 "Direct Services Support Officer" means an employee principally employed to provide administrative and other support to staff and clients of the Department of Communities necessary to ensure the effective operation of accommodation services, particularly outside regular office hours. - 1.6.6 "Forensic Disability Worker (Clinical Support)" means an employee: - (a) employed in a continuous shift work arrangement to deliver lifestyle and skills support for clients of the Forensic Disability Service and support clinical intervention/treatment programs; and - (b) who has completed the Certificate IV in Disability or approved equivalent or has ability to undertake the Certificate IV in Disability within a prescribed timeframe; and - (c) who has the ability to complete forensic specific training within a prescribed timeframe. - 1.6.7 "Forensic Disability Worker (Clinical Support and Shift Co-ordination)" means an employee: - (a) employed in a continuous shift work arrangement to deliver lifestyle and skills support for clients of the Forensic Disability Service and support clinical intervention/treatment programs; and - (b) who is responsible for appropriate deployment of staff on a shift by shift basis and arranging the smooth transition of shift changes and identifying and responding to staff shortages; and - (c) who has completed the Certificate IV in Disability or approved equivalent or has ability to undertake the Certificate IV in Disability within a prescribed timeframe; and - (d) who has the ability to complete forensic specific training within a prescribed timeframe. - 1.6.8 "Generic Level Statement" means a broad, concise statement of the duties, skills and responsibilities indicative of a given Classification Level. - 1.6.9 "Increment" means for all employees an increase in salary from one paypoint to the next highest paypoint. - 1.6.10 "Majority of Employees Concerned" means 50 % plus one of the employees in the Work Unit. - 1.6.11 "Paypoint" -means the specific rate of remuneration payable to employees within a Classification Level. - 1.6.12 "Residential Care Officer" means an employee who has completed the Certificate IV in Disability or an approved equivalent qualification and who has been appointed as such. - 1.6.13 "Shift Work" means work done by separate relays of employees working recognised hours, preceding, during or following the ordinary working hours on a regular rotating basis provided on a shift roster.

+- 1.6.14 "Union" means The Australian Workers' Union of Employees, Queensland or the Queensland Public Sector Union of Employees. - 1.6.15 "Team Leader" means an employee who has completed a Certificate IV in Disability (or approved equivalent) and has been appointed as such.